TheMesocarp/aika/README.md

 ## Roadmap

-In its current state, the framework supports single-threaded and multi-threaded optimistic execution, with both point-to-point and broadcast messaging support.
-The aim is to continue expanding into conservative and hybrid synchronization support as well.
+In its current state, the framework supports single-threaded and multi-threaded hybrid execution, with both point-to-point and broadcast messaging support.
+The aim is to continue expanding into conservative synchronization support as well.
 A near term list of goals can be seen below:

-- [x] single-threaded world (found in `st::World`) execution with messaging support via lock-free shared buffers
+- [x] single-threaded world (found in `st::World`) execution with messaging support via lock-free shared buffers.
 - [x] bench single-threaded `st::World` on more complex and distant scheduling tasks.
-- [ ] optimistic synchronization via a modified [Time Warp](https://dl.acm.org/doi/10.1145/37499.37508) architecture for multi-threaded execution (found in `mt::optimistic`) ***(in progress)***
+- [x] multi-threaded support via hybrid synchronization via a modified [Clustered Time Warp](https://dl.acm.org/doi/abs/10.1145/214283.214317) architecture for multi-threaded execution (found in `mt::hybrid`).
-- [ ] conservative synchronization via a [Chandy-Misra-Bryant](https://dl.acm.org/doi/10.1145/130611.130613) (CMB) inspired architecture
+- [ ] scheduling overhead benchmark and *PHOLD* benchmark for `mt::hybrid::Engine` (next up).
- for multi-threaded execution (soon to be found in `mt::conservative`)
+- [ ] conservative synchronization via a [Chandy-Misra-Bryant](https://dl.acm.org/doi/10.1145/130611.130613) (CMB) inspired architecture for multi-threaded execution (soon to be found in `mt::conservative`).
-- [ ] *PHOLD* benches for both conservative and optimistic multi-threaded execution schemes
+- [ ] *PHOLD* benches for both conservative and hybrid multi-threaded execution schemes.
 - [ ] port core synchronization logic from each multi-threaded execution type to work over IPC and containerize the LP logic.
-- [ ] (eventually) Explore hybrid synchronization schemes over an MPI-like communication interface for load-balanced, scalable coordination.
+- [ ] (eventually) shift to MPI-like communication interface over a shared memory abstraction for real direct comms support.

 ## Usage

 The API has similar ease of use to many other multi-agent simulators like `SimPy`.
 Create a world with a particular configuration, spawn the agents in that world, initialize the support layers (whether we want messaging or not), and schedule an initial event before running.
-A practical example of this looks like this:
+A practical example of this for an `st::World` looks like this:

 ```rust
 let mut world = World::<8, 128, 1, u8>::init(40000000.0, 1.0)?;